ArtLiathain/ComputerVisionProject/documentation.typ

 == Dataset and task
 #v(1em)
-Our project uses the CIFAR-10 dataset, which consists of 50,000 training and 10,000 test images (RGB) of size 32x32 across 10 object categories.
+Our project uses the CIFAR-10 dataset, which consists of 60,000 training images of size 32x32 across 10 object categories.
 In this project, the labels are ignored, and the task is image generation.
 Images are loaded and converted to tensors in (0,1).
 No significant augmentation is applied, as the quality of generative images is the primary concern rather than classification performance.

+CIFAR-10 was the chosen dataset as it allows quick generation due to the 32x32 size, it is also a heavily tested framework which allows for easier comparisons with the current state of the art.
 #v(1em)
-== Cascaded shallow diffusion pipeline
+== Cascaded Model Training Schedule
 #v(1em)
-The generator is implemented as a three stage pipeline, which changes a high resolution tensor to:
+The generator is implemented as a three stage pipeline, which base input is a 16x16 noisy image:

-- The diffusion stage: 16x16 coarse image
+- The generation stage: 16x16 coarse image
 - The upsampler stage: 32x32 upsampled image
 - The refiner stage: 32x32 refined image

-A small "BaseStage" subclass (DiffusionStage, UpsamplerStage, RefinerStage) wraps each stage and the subclass includes the ways of preprocessing inputs, what the stage returns during the forward pass, and the ways of deriving training targets from the original image.
-This abstraction makes it possible to easily switch the different underlying models (like changing from a simple convolutional refiner to ViT refiner).
+All stages inherit from Baseclass, which enforces they implement preprocess() and forward().
+These functions are essential to be able to properly handle the different models as each model handles inputs and training differently.This abstraction makes it possible to easily switch the different underlying models (like changing from a simple convolutional refiner to ViT refiner).

 #v(1em)
-=== Stage 1: Diffusion
-#v(1em)
-The generator for the coarse images is actually the "DiffusionBlock", which is encapsulated by the "DiffusionStage".
-The stage takes the input image of size 32x32 and first reduces its size to 16x16 by using bilinear interpolation.
-A random timestep is selected, after which Gaussian noise is added using the pre computed schedules.
-The stage keeps in its memory both the sample with noise and the actual noise.
-Inside the diffusion block is an initial 3x3 convolution that projects the input into a fixed channel width, then residual UNet blocks which are conditioned on a sinusoidal timestep embedding are applied.
-The network then gives a noise prediction of the same shape.
-The stage loss is computed as the mse between the predicted noise and the ground truth noise.
-#v(1em)
-=== Stage 2: Upsampler
-#v(1em)
-The second stage is a PixelShuffle Upsampler which is a learned upsampler and is also enclosed in UpsamplerStage.
-The upsampler is responsible for transforming an RGB image of 16x16 pixels to an RGB image of 32x32 pixels.
-The structure of the network consists of the following components:
-- A head 3x3 convolution that filters the input from 3 channels to a hidden width
-- A PixelShuffle upsampling block that  doubles the spatial resolution
-- A final 3x3 convolution that conducts the reverse process and translates back to 3 channels

-The objective of the upsampler during the training session is the original ground truth picture that has been downsized to the same resolution as the output.
-The teacher forcing schedule determines whether the input to this stage is the ground truth image downsampled to 16x16 (teacher forcing) or the 16x16 output generated by the diffusion stage.
-#v(1em)
-=== Stage 3: Refiner

-The last stage employs a Vision Transformer refiner to process the 32x32 image generated in the second stage.
-The architecture is based on the conventional ViT structure, which divides the input image into non-overlapping patches, uses a Conv2d patch embedding to project each patch to an embedding vector, and adds a learnable class token at the beginning.
-The positional embeddings are added, and the sequence of tokens goes through a series of transformer encoder blocks (Transformer block) comprising multihead self attention and feed forward MLPs.
-The refiner, does not take the class token as output.
-The class token is thrown away after the transformer stack, and only the patch tokens are kept.
-These tokens are then reshaped back into a 2D feature map and transposed convolution decoded to a 3 channels image using a convolution whose kernel size and stride correspond to the patch size.

 == Training
 #v(1em)
 The training has three stages:

-- *Stage 1: coarse diffusion *

-Only coarse diffusion.
-The isolation of the diffusion stage for a specific number of epochs is being the main characteristic of this phase.
-The coarse model's parameters are set to be trained while keeping the upsampler and refiner stages in their frozen state.
-The predicting noise and true noise at randomly sampled timesteps being MSE include the loss for this stage.
+=== Stage 1: Coarse Downsampled Image Generation
+The first stage of training is the "warm up" stage for the coarse model.
+This is required as the following refiner and upsampler layers are based on the output and the early learning outputs would propagate errors throughout the pipeline.
+The loss function for the generation stage is MSE.

 #v(1em)

-- *Stage 2: upsampler and refiner.*
+=== Stage 2: Upsampler and Refiner

+In stage 2, coarse generation stage is frozen and the upsampler and refiner models are trained.
+Due to the unstable nature of the generation stage a teacher forcing schedule is used.
+This decides if the refiner and upsampler get a ground truth downsampled image or the coarse stage output.
-The coarse diffusion stage is put on hold and only the upsampler and refiner are trained.
-A teacher forcing schedule step by step lowers the possibility of giving the ground truth downsampled image to the upsampler and at the same time, increases the use of the coarse stage output that is made up of the raw images.
-The losses in this phase include: an MSE loss for the upsampler output compared to a resized ground truth image, a refiner loss that is comprised of MSE and a LPIPS.
+The scheduler for this lowers the possibility of giving the ground truth to the upsampler linearly over the number of stage 2 epochs.
+The start and end points are configurable.
+The losses in this phase include: an MSE loss for the upsampler output compared to a resized ground truth image, a refiner loss that is comprised of MSE and a perception loss.
 #v(1em)

-- *Stage 3: Fine tunning.*
+=== Stage 3: Fine Tuning
-During the last stage, all three stages get unfreezed and get trained together with the same loss combinations.
-To stabilize learning, a separate teacher forcing schedule is applied.
+During the last stage, all three stages get unfrozen and are trained together with the same loss combinations.
+In this stage the gradients are not detached from the coarse stage allowing the gradients to flow from the upsampler and refiner to the coarse model to allow for more fine tuned training of the weights to work in tandem with the cascading models.

+=== Stage Information

 Each phase is assigned its optimizer and learning rate scheduler, the settings are made through a configuration.
-The Config class is responsible for defining the core hyperparameters, such as diffusion schedule, the number of layers in the diffusion block, the dimensions and heights of the upsampler and refiner, and the teacher forcing start and end probabilities.
+The Config class is responsible for defining the core hyperparameters, the number of layers in the coarse block, the dimensions and heights of the upsampler and refiner, and the teacher forcing start and end probabilities.
+This configuration was designed with ablations studies in mind to allow for comprehensive testing and comparison.
 #v(1em)

 == Evaluation metrics